 Venezuelan Protest Against Fraud

-People worldwide protested against the electoral fraud in the presidential Venezuelan elections held on July 28.
-In Bogotá D.C., Colombia, Mayor Carlos Fernando Galán and Mariluz Palma, director of Comando con Venezuela joined the demonstration in a powerful show of unity and hope.
-Venezuelan expatriates displayed their voting records as proof of the government’s wrongdoing.
-Their unwavering spirit highlights the resilience and courage of those standing up against repression and fighting for meaningful change in Venezuela.
+People worldwide protested against electoral fraud in Venezuela’s presidential elections held on July 28.
+In Bogotá D.C., Colombia, Mayor Carlos Fernando Galán and Mariluz Palma, director of Comando con Venezuela, joined the demonstration in a powerful display of unity and hope.
+Venezuelan expatriates held their voting records as evidence of the government’s wrongdoing.
+Their unwavering spirit reflects the resilience and courage of those standing against repression and fighting for meaningful change in Venezuela.

 In Bogotá D.C.
-Lourdes's Park, a protester holds sign reading: "Venezuela has already chosen," during a demonstration against alleged electoral fraud in the Venezuelan presidential elections.
-The gathering drew Venezuelan expatriates demanding recognition of their vote.
+Lourdes's Park, a protester holds sign reading, "Venezuela has already chosen," during a demonstration against alleged electoral fraud in the Venezuelan presidential elections.
+The gathering united Venezuelan expatriates demanding recognition of their votes.

-A woman shouts with her hand over her mouth, wearing a bandana in the colours of the Venezuelan flag that reads: "The People."
-In front of her, a Colombian citizen shouts with the flag draped around her shoulders, expressing her deep love for the neighboring country where she spent many years.
+A woman shouts with her hand over her mouth, wearing a bandana in the colours of the Venezuelan flag that reads "The People."
+In front of her, a Colombian citizen, draped in the Venezuelan flag, raises her voice, expressing her deep love for the neighboring country where she spent many years.

-Bogotá D.C.'s Mayor Carlos Fernando Galán holds the Venezuelan flag on stage alongside Mariluz Palama, director of Comando Venezuela in Colombia, during the demonstration.
-He expressed his support for the opposition, stating that Nicolás Maduro lost in the past elections, and urged him to surrender power to Edmundo González.
+Bogotá D.C.'s Mayor Carlos Fernando Galán, stands on stage holding the Venezuelan flag alongside Mariluz Palama, director of Comando Venezuela in Colombia, during the demonstration.
+He voiced his support for the opposition, declaring that Nicolás Maduro lost in the recent elections and urging him to cede power to Edmundo González.

-Three women shouts in unison: one raises a clenched fist with a bandana in the colours of the Venezuelan flag that reads: "The People" tied around her head, the second holds the same bandana tied around her neck, and the third one wears a white cap featuring the "V" and stars of the Venezuelan flag.
+Three women shout in unison: one raises a clenched fist, wearing a bandana in the colours of the Venezuelan flag that reads "The People" tied around her head.
+The second wears the same bandana around her neck, while the third sports a white cap featuring the "V" and stars of the Venezuelan flag.

-People holding voting records as proof of the government's wrongdoing.
-Among the crowd, some chant slogans, while holding certificates that reads: "I defend Peaceful Protest in Venezuela," "The Eyes of Latin America in Venezuela," "Keep Clam and Venezuela Free."
-A
+People hold up their voting records as proof of the government's wrongdoing.
+Among the crowd, some chant slogans, while displaying certificates with messages such as "I Defend Peaceful Protest in Venezuela," "The Eyes of Latin America Are on Venezuela," and "Keep Clam and Free Venezuela."

-A woman with a bandana tied around her head featuring the Venezuelan flag that reads: "Free," looks ahead.
+A woman wearing a bandana tied around her head, featuring the Venezuelan flag and the word "Free," looks ahead with determination.

-A woman wearing a cap featuring the Venezuelan flag holds a cardboard that reads: "Venezuela Is Peace, is Freedom, We are one voice, (We Already Voted, We Already Won), This Is Until the End, Faith Buddy, The Fly Hunted the Eagle, I love You María Corina."
+A woman wearing a cap featuring the Venezuelan flag holds a cardboard sign that reads "Venezuela Is Peace, is Freedom.
+We are one voice, (We Already Voted, We Already Won), This Is Until the End, Faith, Buddy, The Fly Hunted the Eagle, I love You María Corina."

-The Venezuelan flag is painted on the right side of a man's face, extending from his forehead through his right eye to his right cheek, with the word: "Freedom" written below in white font.
+The Venezuelan flag is painted on the right side of a man's face, extending from his forehead, across his right eye, and down to his cheek, with the word "Freedom" written below in white letters.

-A woman and a man wearing matching T-shirts that says: "Freedom Venezuela"—her shirt is white, his is black.
-The man stand behind her holding the Venezuelan flag in his left hand.
+A woman and a man wearing matching T-shirts that say "Freedom Venezuela"—hers in white, his is black.
+The man stands behind her, holding the Venezuelan flag in his left hand.

 Previous